Coronavirus digest: Japan to lift state of emergency for the first time since April | DW | 28.09.2021

 Germany reported 4,171 cases and 101 deaths on Tuesday.
 The total number of cases now stands at 4,203,571 and deaths at 93,504.

-New York hospitals began firing or suspending healthcare workers on Monday for defying a state order to get vaccinated.
-New York City Mayor Bill de Blasio said he wasn't seeing a major impact from the COVID vaccine mandate, adding that he worried about other areas of the state that has a much lower vaccination rate.
-63.5% of the state's adult population have been fully vaccinated so far.
+New York hospitals began firing or suspending health care workers on Monday for defying a state order to get vaccinated.
+New York City Mayor Bill de Blasio said he wasn't seeing a major impact from the COVID vaccine mandate, adding that he worried about other areas of the state with a much lower vaccination rate.
+63.5% of the state's adult population has been fully vaccinated so far.

 rm/rs (Reuters, AP, dpa)